GintarasDmitrijev/Payments-Rest-Service/README.md

 explore the functionality.

 ### Preloaded data
-When application starts, the ```LoadDatabase``` class preloads in-memmory database with some ammount of payments.
+When application starts, the ```LoadDatabase``` class preloads in-memory database with some ammount of payments.
 Most of them have ```creationDate``` value of "now".
 However, if you want to examine the calculation of cancellation fee, try cancel the payment with id 4, which is preloaded to database with value of ```creationDate``` as one hour in the past.